ryangjchandler/orbit/README.md

 })
 ```

-All drivers must implement the `Orbit\Contracts\Driver` contract.
+All drivers must implement the `Orbit\Contracts\Driver` contract, or extend the `Orbit\Drivers\FileDriver` class.
 This enforces drivers to have at least 4 methods:

 ```php
 interface Driver